 Stray dogs should be reported to the duty centenier or the parish hall of the parish where the dog is found.

 If you can, you should contact the owner at the address or telephone number shown on the collar.

-Unidentified stray dogs will be taken into care and you'll have to pay for collection and housing costs (£60 per dog and £18 per day for housing).
+Unidentified stray dogs will be taken into care.
+You'll have to pay £60 per dog for collection and £18 per day for housing.

-Dogs which aren't claimed within 7 days will be re-homed or sold.
+Dogs which are not claimed within 7 days will be re-homed or sold.